 So it was a pleasant surprise when Turtle Beach, of all manufacturers, gave us the Recon 70 – a $40 gaming headset that’s compatible with all the devices you could possibly want to game on.
 But let’s see whether they’ve managed to keep the core of what makes Turtle Beach headsets so great while shaving away all the excess features.

 40mm Neodymium Magnets

-Right from the get-go the Recon 70 has that distinct Turtle Beach look to it.
-It’s a black headset with different colored accents that correspond to the three major consoles of this generation – green, blue, and red for the Xbox One, PS4, and the Nintendo Switch respectively.
-There are also white versions of the Xbox One and PS4 headsets for some added variety, but it’s a shame there’s no all-black or grey version for the people who like a more inconspicuous look.
+Right from the get-go, the Recon 70 has that distinct Turtle Beach look to it.
+It has a black headset with different colored accents that correspond to the three major consoles of this generation – green, blue, and red for the Xbox One, PS4, and the Nintendo Switch, respectively.
+There are also white versions of the Xbox One and PS4 headsets for some added variety, but it’s a shame there’s no all-black or grey version for the people who like a more subtle look.

 It even says so right on the box, but the promotional material and general naming scheme of the headsets could easily lead you to believe otherwise.
 At this point, few would even bother trying to read the fine print on the box, so we felt we had to emphasize this point.

 In fact, since it uses the standard 3.5mm input, the Recon 70 is also compatible with smartphones and PCs.
 So while you do have to suffer a wired connection, it does offer unparalleled versatility in terms of connectivity.
 Just keep in mind that the cable length is more appropriate for console use than most PC setups.